Going with Ruby and Sinatra

 These past couple days, I’ve been getting deep into the thick of things with Node.js and Express.
-I really enjoy it, but now that I’m dealing with more than the initial setup, I’m starting to realize that maintaining this kind of codebase might wear on me.
+I really enjoy it, but now that I’m dealing with more than the initial setup of Cushion, I’m starting to realize that maintaining this kind of codebase might wear on me.

 I’ve been warned by several others about the callbacks in Node.js and I finally understood why.
 It doesn’t help that I come from Ruby, where everything is synchronous—I could make a call to a remote server on one line and handle the response on the next.
 In Node.js, the second line would be called immediately after, unless we put it inside a callback function.